dy/image-pixels/readme.md

 ## API

-### `{data, width, height} = await pixels(source, options?)`
+### `let {data, width, height} = await pixels(source, options?)`

 Loads pixel data from a `source` based on options.
 Possibly provide a callback for old-style async calls.
-Function returns a promise that gets resolved once the source is ready, therefore it is predisposed for await call.
+Function returns a promise that gets resolved once the source is ready, so that is handy for await call.

-In browser result is `ImageData` object to easily output to context:
+In browser the result is `ImageData` object to easily output to context:

 ```js
 document.body.appendChild(document.createElement('canvas'))